mlavi/k8saustin.com-meetings/creating-an-event.md

 For #3, it is required for the meetup page a `1200 x 675 px`.
 Look for files named  `meetup-banner-k8s-austin-meetup-<date>`.

+### Google Drive

+Create a new folder under our [Google Drive](https://drive.google.com/drive/u/0/folders/1VNMGy8GB9ehdlfabIrdEEQLDHg3KHGdq) and upload all arts, under the current year.
+The same folder will contain the Google Slides presentation for the meetup.

 ## Create a Bevy Event